Arrow BOOK

 Safety Note

-Inform your consultant about medications allergies or medical conditions.
-Arrange transport home if sedation is used.
+Inform your consultant about medications, allergies, or medical conditions before the procedure.
+You may also need to arrange transport home if sedation is used.